 - Additional papers: Identification(passport), a valid driving license, and valid proof of insurance.
 (It is advisable to buy insurance at the car hire agency in case your policy doesn't cover you while driving in Spain)

 - Additional requirements: Glasses (in case you need glasses, you must always have a spare pair in the car), light bulbs (are usually already in the car and are provided by the car rental company), warning triangle (2 are required for all vehicles registered in Spain and one if coming from abroad), high visibility vest (recently made compulsory)- First aid kit (not compulsory, but we strongly recommend you have it with you, just in case).

 - Children in the car: If you are travelling with children under 12 or less than 135cm tall, you are required by law to have a child seat in your car.
 Most car rental companies will provide one for a fee if you do not have your own.
 However, it is advisable to request such a seat before collecting the vehicle.
 Otherwise, one may not always be available.

 - Lights: Check that all lights are working, clean, and correctly aimed.

-- General speed limits: The maximum speed limit is 80km/h which is a little under 50mph
+- General speed limits: The maximum speed limit is 80km/h, a little under 50mph.

-- Parking suggestions: Do not park in front of garage opening or driveway, most have a round sign on or near VADO PERMANENTE_GUAL PERMANENT If it is a house on the street, every other curb may also be painted in red/white to indicate where you are not allowed to park.
+- Parking suggestions: Do not park in front of the garage opening or driveway.
+Most have a round sign on or near VADO PERMANENTE_GUAL PERMANENT If it is a house on the street, every other curb may also be painted in red/white to indicate where you are not allowed to park.
 Also, a single yellow line is unbroken [as in the UK].